hasibaasma/hasibaasma/README.md

 ---

 ## 🧩 Story & Research Vision
-In 2017, I came to the University at Buffalo from Pakistan as a **Fulbright Foreign Student Fellow**, becoming one of the first Pakistani scholars in bioinformatics at UB.
+In 2017, I came to the State University of New York at Buffalo as a **Fulbright Foreign Student Fellow**, becoming one of the first Pakistani scholars in bioinformatics at UB.
 As highlighted in the university’s **[Faces & Voices](https://medicine.buffalo.edu/education/graduate/about/our-students.host.html/content/shared/smbs/faces_and_voices/students/hasiba-asma.detail.html)** feature, my doctoral research in the **Halfon Lab** focused on developing and applying **SCRMshaw**, a machine-learning approach for predicting regulatory genomic elements (enhancers) across dozens of insect species.
 This work laid the foundation for my continuing interest in **AI-driven genomics** and large-scale **regulatory genome annotation**.